bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 introduced to the RC as needed during the delegation process.

 The Resource Client (RC, aka "client") requests tokens from the AS and uses tokens at the RS.
-The RC
+The RC is identified by its key, and can be known to the AS prior to the first request.
+The AS determines which policies apply to a given client.

 The Resource Server (RS) accepts tokens from the RC and validates them (potentially at the AS).
 The RS serves delegated resources